LCCZK/humanoid-swe-challenge/README.md

 The LLM agent connects to an MCP server (one per task) via stdio, receives tool descriptions, and drives the MuJoCo simulation using position observations and velocity control.

+I choose to use MuJoCo because I have trained RL agents in these environments before for my undergraduate dissertation, and I am intrested in seeing how an LLM agent performs on them as a comparison to traditional RL agents.

+MCP was chosen for its simplicity and flexibility in exposing tools to the LLM agent.

 ## Architecture
 - **`src/humanoid_swe_challenge/llm_agent/`** — Agent loop; calls the LLM with MCP tools, parses tool calls, trims context when it grows long
 - **`src/humanoid_swe_challenge/mcp/`** — FastMCP servers exposing tools to control the MuJoCo simulations; one server per task.